December 08, 2021//Isa JonesLast Updated: July 25, 2022

 The response highlighted another major trend this year: more regulation.
 The Biden administration handed down sanctions to Russia, who it believed was responsible.
 In addition, this major hack might’ve been the attack that changed cyber warfare, as cybersecurity became a major part of Biden’s infrastructure goals and bill.

-This recent cyber attack, which not only shut down systems but gas pumps throughout the Southeast, highlighted how vulnerable supply chains can be to breaches, and how devastating a critical infrastructure hack can be.
+This recent cyber attack, which not only shut down systems but gas pumps throughout the southeast United States, highlighted how vulnerable supply chains can be to breaches, and how devastating a critical infrastructure hack can be.

 Hackers want to maximize profit.
 They go after the big game for the big rewards, and when ransomware amounts hitting all-time highs, it’s no surprise that a group would try to see if hundreds of systems could be hit at once.